 Despite the challenge, the time and effort you spend will definitely be worth it.
 If you did your infographic right, you’ll drive more traffic to your website, increase awareness for your brand, and more easily engage with your audience.

-3. Promote your content via email marketing.
+6. Promote your healthcare content strategy via email

 Here’s a scenario: you’ve just released a wide array of brand new content.
 So how do you get people to read them and drive more traffic to your site?

 Send newsletters to your subscribers and let them know that you’ve just published new content.
 A good number of your subscribers most likely don’t visit your website and check your blog every single day, so informing them of new content is always a good idea.

 The great thing about email templates is that they’re not just for creating emails to promote your content.
 You can use them to create other types of emails such as event announcements or company updates.

-Revamp your content marketing today.
-By keeping these simple yet effective strategies in mind, you’ll gain the trust of not just your existing patients, but also other people who might be looking for a new healthcare provider.
+Revamp your healthcare content strategy by keeping these simple yet effective strategies in mind.
+You will gain the trust of not just your existing patients, but also other people who might be looking for a new healthcare provider.